Trends in Forest Tree Seed Use in B.C. (1987-2023)

-Conserving, protecting and managing forest tree genetic resources is the foundation for economic, social, cultural and ecological goods and services that flow from British Columbia's forests.
-Tracking forest tree seed use—from source to planting site—is an important tool for monitoring and assessment of B.C.’s forest tree genetic resources.
+Conserving and managing forest tree genetic resources is the foundation for economic, social, cultural and ecological goods and services that flow from British Columbia's forests.
+Tracking forest tree seed use from source to planting site is important for assessing B.C.’s forest genetic resources.
 This information supports the continuous improvement of genetic conservation and resource management plans, strategies and actions, including seed use best management practices used in reforestation.
-This indicator investigates the trends in forest tree seed use in regenerating B.C.'s forests from 1987 to 2019.
+This indicator investigates the trends in forest tree seed use in regenerating B.C.'s forests from 1987 to 2023.

-• Select seed—seed selected for specific genetic traits such as growth, pest resistance, and wood density—includes seed sourced from orchards and natural stand superior provenances.
-Over the past two decades, the proportion of crown land planted with select seed has steadily increased to approximately 68 percent in 2019.
+• Select seed is tree seed that is collected for specific genetic traits such as growth, pest resistance, and wood density.
+Select seed is sourced from orchards and natural stands.
+The proportion of Crown land planted with select seed has steadily increased over the past two decades and was 68% of tree seed use in 2023.

-• Climate Based Seed Transfer, a climate adaptation strategy, matches seed sources (seedlots) to climatically suitable planting sites.
-In 2018, the option to use climate-based seed transfer was implemented through amendments to the Chief Forester Standards for Seed Use.
+• Climate Based Seed Transfer is a climate adaptation strategy that matches seed sources (seedlots) to climatically suitable planting sites.
+The strategy was fully implemented in 2022 through amendments to the Chief Forester Standards for Seed Use.

 Visit Tree Seed to learn more about tree seed use in B.C., and the provincial Tree Improvement Program, which helps guide reforestation and silviculture investments through forest genetic research, tree breeding and seed orchard programs.
 Visit Climate Based Seed Transfer to learn about the science, policy, and tools available to help make suitable climate based seed transfer choices.